 Once PC2 has been installed and the necessary “.ini” files have been properly set up (i.e., edited and placed in the appropriate startup directory), the normal PC2 startup procedure is to start a primary server, then start an Admin client connected to that server and use the Admin client to configure the contest details (problems, languages, etc.).
 Once the contest has been fully configured using the Admin client, secondary servers can be started at remote sites (if any), followed by additional clients at both the primary and (in the case of a multi-site contest) secondary sites.

 The PC2 distribution comes with a collection of “command scripts” designed to simplify starting the various modules.
 The available command scripts and their corresponding functions are listed below.
 To invoke the specified function, simply type the corresponding command at a command prompt.
 The commands reside in the “bin” directory beneath “$PC2HOME” (the root directory of an unzipped PC2 installation), so the normal method of invoking them would be to change to the contest directory (that is, the directory where the contest will be run from, where logs are to be kept, etc.), and type the command name (note that this assumes, as previously recommended, that the $PC2HOME/bin directory has been added to the $PATH).

+Many of the command scripts accept arguments to control or tailor their operation; see the Appendix on Command Line Arguments for details.